F1rst-Unicorn/stocks/deploy-server/README.md

 * ca-chain.cert.pem
 * ca.cert.pem

-## OCSP server

-Stocks needs an OCSP server.
-If you adhere to the default config in the CA section, you can simply run the stocks-ocsp service.

 ## Jetty server

 To adapt the stocks server to your system, adjust the needed values in